sanderland/katrain/README.md

     * **[~7k]**: **P:Influence** is biased towards 4th+ line moves, with every line below that dividing both the chance of considering the move and the policy value by `influence_weight`.
 Consider setting `pick_frac=1.0` to only affect the policy weight.
     * **[~7k]**: **P:Territory** is biased in the opposite way, towards 1-3rd line moves, using the same setting.
 * * **[~7k]**: **P:Noise** mixes the policy with `noise_strength` Dirichlet noise.
 At `noise_strength=0.9` play is near-random, while `noise_strength=0.7` is still quite strong.
 A threshold setting is included to avoid senseless first-line moves.
-* **<Pause>**: pauses AI moves, in case you want to do analysis without triggering moves, or simply hide the evaluation dots for this player.

 Selecting the AI as either white or black opens up the option to configure it under 'Configure AI'.